-Districts 52, 54, 55, 56, 57, 58, 59, 60
+Districts 52, 54, 55, 57, 58, 59, 60

-128. Race was the predominant factor in drawing State House Districts 52 and 54-60, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest.
+101. Race was the predominant factor in drawing State House Districts 52 and 54-55, and 57-60, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest.

-- 129. All eight of these districts are located within Jefferson County and all have BVAP percentages above 55%, ranging from 55.5% up to 70.3%.
-Specifically, District 52 has a 65.9% BVAP, District 54 has a 55.5% BVAP, District 55 has a 60.7% BVAP, District 56 has a 58.5% BVAP, District 57 has a 57.6% BVAP, District 58 has a 65.2% BVAP, District 59 has a 70.3% BVAP, and District 60 has a 65.5% BVAP.
-A number of these districts have low compactness scores, especially Districts 52, 54, 55, 57, and 59. - 130.
-These districts all stretch along the center, majority-Black core of Jefferson County by aligning on the same diagonal as the county's Black population and avoiding any population beyond the center core of the County.
+102. All eight of these districts are located within Jefferson County and all have BVAP percentages above 55%, ranging from 55.5% up to 70.3%.
+Specifically, District 52 has a 65.9% BVAP, District 54 has a 55.5% BVAP, District 55 has a 60.7% BVAP, District 57 has a 57.6% BVAP, District 58 has a 65.2% BVAP, District 59 has a 70.3% BVAP, and District 60 has a 65.5% BVAP.
+A number of these districts have low compactness scores, especially Districts 52, 54, 55, 57, and 59.

+103. These districts all stretch along the center, majority-Black core of Jefferson Countyby aligning on the same diagonal as the county's Black population and avoiding any population beyond the center core of the County.
 These eight districts capture all of the majority-Black precincts in Jefferson County except one, despite the existence of nine other House districts in whole or in part within Jefferson County.
-Five of those nine other districts in Jefferson County besides the challenged districts include portions of other counties. - account for the stark racial disparities between the challenged House districts in Jefferson County and the other districts in the county.
-Rather, Districts 52 and 54-60 were designed to pack almost all of Jefferson County's districts into these eight districts and thereby result in the creation of overwhelmingly white districts on the perimeters of the county which then necessarily cross county lines.
-In turn, these white districts are drawn to include heavily white parts of neighboring counties and dilute the voice of Black voters and other voters of color in majority-minority Jefferson County's local affairs. - 132.
-Moreover, Jefferson County's ideal number of House districts is 14.1 based on its population-potentially achieved by drawing fourteen districts entirely within the county and another that spills into another county.
-But instead, Jefferson has seventeen House districts in the County, five of which cross county lines, further emphasizing the departure from the Committee's own districting principles at play for these districts.
-Given Alabama's lack of home rule, the effect of these district lines is that Jefferson County's State House delegation will likely be majority white, diluting the voice of Black voters and other voters of color in Jefferson County's local affairs, even though the county as a whole is majority minority.
+Five of those nine other districts in Jefferson County besides the challenged districts include portions of other counties.

+104. While some differences in racial composition between the districts are to be expected due to segregated housing patterns, residential demographic differences alone cannot account for the stark racial disparities between the challenged House districts in Jefferson Countyand the other districts in the county.
+Rather, Districts 52 and 54-55, and 57-60 were designed to pack almostall of Jefferson County's districts into these eight districts and thereby result in the creation of overwhelmingly white districts on the perimeters of the county which then necessarily cross countylines.
+In turn, these white districts are drawn to include heavily white parts of neighboring counties and dilute the voice of Black voters and other voters of color in majority-minority Jefferson County's local affairs.

+105. Moreover, Jefferson County's ideal number of House districts is 14.1 based on its population-potentially achieved by drawing fourteen districts entirely within the county and another that spills into another county.
+But instead, Jefferson has seventeen House districts in the County, five of which cross county lines, further emphasizing the departure from the Committee'sown districting principles at play for these districts.
+Given Alabama's lack of home rule, the effectof these district lines is that Jefferson County's State House delegation will likely be majority white, diluting the voice of Black voters and other voters of color in Jefferson County's local affairs, even though the county as a whole is majority minority.
 This practice disproportionately empowers the state's white, rural population at the expense of people of color living in urban areas.

-133. The figure below reveals how these eight districts draw in all of the Black population centers of the county, leaving the edges of the county, which are majority-white, for majority-white districts and allowing those other districts to cross county lines.
+106. The figure below reveals how these eight districts draw in all of the Blackpopulation centers of the county, leaving the edges of the county, which are majority-white, for majority-white districts and allowing those other districts to cross county lines.

-134. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into House Districts 52 and 54-60.
-These districts are drawn at levels approximately 10-25% higher than necessary for Black voters to elect candidates of choice.
-This haphazard lumping of Black Alabamians into the challenged districts is not narrowly tailored to comply with the VRA.
+107. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into House Districts 52 and 54-55, 60.
+These districts are drawn at levels approximately 10-25% higher than necessary for Black voters to electcandidates of choice.
+This haphazard lumping of Black Alabamians into the challenged districts isnot narrowly tailored to comply with the VRA.